Will the Bucks cover the spread vs. the Pacers? Promo Codes, Betting Trends, Records ATS

 Additional Bucks Insights & Trends

-- The Bucks have a 7-3 record against the spread while finishing 8-2 overall over their last 10 contests.
+- The Bucks are 5-5 against the spread and 7-3 overall in their last 10 games.

-- The Bucks have gone over the total in seven of their past 10 outings.
+- The Bucks have gone over the total in seven of their last 10 games.

-- Milwaukee has done a better job covering the spread on the road (5-5-0) than it has in home games (4-7-0).
+- Milwaukee has a worse record against the spread when playing at home (4-9-0) than it does on the road (5-5-0).

 Bet on this or any NBA matchup at BetMGM